This Is the Life (Amy Macdonald album)

-This Is the Life is the debut studio album by Scottish singer-songwriter Amy Macdonald, released on 30 July 2007.
-It reached number one on the UK Albums Chart on 13 January 2008 and sold over 900,000 copies in the UK as of February 2017, awarding the album a certification of 3× Platinum.
+It reached number one in the United Kingdom and in her native Scotland on 13 January 2008 and sold over 900,000 copies in the UK as of February 2017, awarding the album a certification of 3× Platinum.
+In the United States, it became her first, and only, studio album to date to debut within the Billboard 200, peaking at number 92.